How do you close apps on the iPhone 12? Or, any post-iPhone X iPhone for that matter? As always, it is A LOT simpler than you think…

 Let’s take a look at how people often close apps on iPhones with a home button, and then, after this, we’ll look at how people close apps on iPhones without a home button.
 Even though they DO NOT NEED TO DO THIS.
 As noted earlier, it is NOT possible to close all iPhone apps at once or to even close apps automatically.
 Your iPhone’s software takes care of all of this in the background, requiring ZERO assistance from you.

-How To Close Apps on iPhone X, XS, XS Max, iPhone 11, 11 Pro, 11 Pro Max, and iPhone XR
+How To Close Apps on iPhone X, iPhone 11, and iPhone 12 (ALL MODELS)

 How in the heck do you close apps without a home button?
 Ever since Apple did away with the home button aboard the iPhone X, people have been scratching their heads over the correct way to properly close applications on Apple’s newer iPhones.